nathan-builds/barstool/README.md

 This widget contains the live scores and game status, highlighted players depending on the sport, and different player stats below the main scores.
 It was constructed in a generic way to enable the support of more sports in the future.
 The steps to run this project are below!

+Tech Stack: NextJS and Typescript on the frontend, ExpressJS with MongoDB on the backend.

 Steps to run:

 1. From inside boxscore-backend run the following commands from a terminal